Buyer Database · Sales Agent · Updated

 Market context

-"There is nothing more thrilling than coming across a project that breaks barriers in terms of originality." — Gabrielle Stewart, CEO, HanWay Films
+"There is nothing more thrilling than coming across a project that breaks barriers in terms of originality.
+As absurd and crazy as the premise of this story is, you always fully connect and empathise with Claire's journey as she figures out how out of grief, to take ownership of her life again." — Gabrielle Stewart, CEO, HanWay Films

 Aligns with market trend toward female-driven prestige dramas with complex, morally ambiguous characters; positions within awards-season strategy through festival/market sales approach